RHInception/re-docs/setup.rst

 The Bus
 ~~~~~~~
 Release Engine requires an AMQP service allowing messages to pass between components.
-The currently
-tested AMQP service used with Release Engine is `RabbitMQ <http://www.rabbitmq.com/>`_, an erlang based open source messaging service.
-For more information on setting up a RabbitMQ server please read the projects `server documentation <http://www.rabbitmq.com/admin-guide.html>`_.
+The current, verified to work, AMQP service used with Release Engine is `RabbitMQ <http://www.rabbitmq.com/>`_, an erlang based open source messaging service.
+For more information on setting up a RabbitMQ server please read the project's `server documentation <http://www.rabbitmq.com/admin-guide.html>`_.

-Each compoenent on the bus should have it's own username and password combination.
-By enforcing component username/passwords access can be restricted to just what a component needs.This also allows quick deactivation of a component in the event something goes terribly wrong.
+For security best practices, each compoenent that transmits on the bus should have it's own username and password combination.
+By enforcing component username/passwords access can be restricted to just what a component needs.
+This also allows quick deactivation of a component in the event something goes terribly wrong or a service is compromised.

 Setup Steps
 ~~~~~~~~~~~

-* Provision or choose a server to utilize for the bus
+** Provision or utilize an existing server to install RabbitMQ or similar service like Amazon SQS for the AMPQ service.
+For the rest of this article we will assume that you are running the service on RabbitMQ **

-* Install RabbitMQ on the server
+* Install RabbitMQ server
 * Open ports 5672 (AMQP) and 15672 (management)
 * Enable RabbitMQ management via the `Management Plugin <http://www.rabbitmq.com/management.html>`_
 * Start RabbitMQ